-We suppose the reason of the discrepancy with the optimal Chiu domain wall fermion with $N_5=8$ as follows.
-We employ $x\in [0.01:7.0]$ for the approximation range for the quasi optimal coefficient $b_j$ for the overlap type kernel ${\cal H}_W=\gamma_5D_W$.
-The spectrum of the overlap kernel behaves as Eq.~(\ref{eq:OVF_KERNELRANGE}) and this limits the largest lattice size at $N_S=72$.
-This case has a large $O(a)$ error coming from the explicit chiral symmetry breaking and the asymptotic behavior to extract the logarithmic cut-off dependence is not captured with the narrow fit range.
-To extend the fit range towards the asymptotic region in $a/L\to 0$ we need to decrease the lower limit of the approximation range.
-For the cases of the optimal Chiu MDWF with $N_5=16$ and $32$, the effect of the explicit chiral symmetry breaking is suppressed so that the logarithmic divergence is captured in the fit ranges we examined.
+We believe that the discrepancy with the optimal Chiu domain wall fermion with $N_5=8$ can be explained as follows.
+We employed $x\in [0.01:7.0]$ as the approximation range for the quasi-optimal coefficient $b_j$ for the overlap type kernel ${\cal H}_W=\gamma_5D_W$.
+The spectrum of this overlap kernel behaves as in Eq.~(\ref{eq:OVF_KERNELRANGE}), and limiting the largest lattice size to $N_S=72$.
+This case has a large $O(a)$ error from explicit chiral symmetry breaking and, therefore, asymptotic behavior to extract the logarithmic cut-off dependence is not captured within the narrow fit range.
+To extend the fit range towards the asymptotic region in $a/L\to 0$, it is necessary to decrease the lower limit of the approximation range.
+For the optimal Chiu MDWF cases with $N_5=16$ and $32$, the effect of the explicit chiral symmetry breaking is suppressed, and therefore the logarithmic divergence is captured in the fit ranges we examined.

-To further check the universality of the MDWF in the SF scheme, we convert the coupling in the SF scheme to the coupling in the $\MSbar$ scheme.
-The one-loop relation between the two schemes is known~\cite{Sint:1995ch} as
+We then investigated $r_0$ in terms of the universal relation of the running coupling constants between the SF and $\overline{\mbox{MS}}$ schemes. \footnote{The value of $r_0$ itself depends on the lattice action and is not universal because it is computed with lattice regularization in the bare coupling expansion.
+We employ the universal relation of the running coupling constants between the SF and $\overline{\mbox{MS}}$ schemes to validate $r_0$.} The one-loop relation between the two schemes is known~\cite{Luscher:1993gh,Sint:1995ch} to be given by

-where the fermionic contribution is $c_{1,1}$.
-This relation is universal and independent from the regularization used in the SF scheme.
-We employ the lattice regularization with the MDWF in the SF scheme and have the one-loop relation between the lattice bare coupling and the coupling renormalized with the $\SF$ scheme as Eq.~(\ref{eq:GSFcoupuling}).
-To extract $c_{1,1}$ from $r_0$, we have to know the one-loop relation between the lattice bare coupling with the MDWF and the coupling renormalized with the $\MSbar$ scheme.
+where $c_{1,0}$ is the gluonic contribution~\cite{Luscher:1993gh} and $c_{1,1}$ is the fermionic contribution~\cite{Sint:1995ch}.
+This relation is universal and independent of the regularization used in the SF scheme.
+We employ the lattice regularization with the MDWF in the SF scheme and employ the one-loop relation between the lattice bare coupling and the coupling renormalized with the $\SF$ scheme as in Eq.~(\ref{eq:GSFcoupuling}).
+To extract $c_{1,1}$ from $r_0$, it is necessary to know the one-loop relation between the lattice bare coupling with the MDWF and the coupling renormalized with the $\MSbar$ scheme.